-HEPA filters are proven effective against airborne spores, in which molds are included.
+HEPA filters are proven effective against airborne spores, including molds.
 It can eliminate nearly 98% of particles and be classified as safe since it can decrease the chance of getting health problems due to inhalation of mold spores.

 Molds are just there, and we cannot do much about it.
-Useful for the environment as it may be, it can still wreak havoc in our personal lives, especially in our safety.
-As technology gets more and more advanced, air purifiers are there to solve a common indoor problem, which is mold growth.
+Useful for the environment as it may be, it can still wreak havoc in our personal lives, especially on our safety.

 Though air purifiers cannot directly kill the molds from their area, at least they can clean the air for us to breathe without worrying if it might pose some risks to our health.

-Filtering air can be the least that we can do, and this device, without a doubt, can help us to assure safety amidst the fungi growth that can be beyond our control.
+Filtering air can be the least we can do, and this device, without a doubt, can help us assure safety amidst the fungi growth that can be beyond our control.